MATCHSTREAM

 To experiment with traffic from a Target device (such as your computer plugged into the Target port in Arming mode), you’ll need to use eth1 as the interface:

-Demonstration matching on the Target port
+Demonstration of stream matching based on target port

 Examples